mxgmn/WaveFunctionCollapse/README.md

 * Sylvain Lefebvre made a [C++ implementation](https://github.com/sylefeb/VoxModSynth) of 3d model synthesis, described the thought process of designing a sample and provided an example where adjacency constraints ensure that the output is connected (walkable).
 * I generalized 3d WFC to work with cube symmetry group and made a tileset that generates [Escheresque scenes](https://twitter.com/ExUtumno/status/895684431477747715).
 * There are many ways to visualize partially observed wave states.
 In the code, color values of possible options are averaged to produce the resulting color.
 Oskar Stalberg [shows](https://twitter.com/OskSta/status/863019585162932224) partially observed states as semi-transparent boxes, where the box is bigger for a state with more options.
 In the voxel setting I [visualize](https://twitter.com/ExUtumno/status/900395635412787202) wave states with per-voxel voting.
-* Remy Devaux implemented the tiled model in PICO-8 and wrote an [article](https://trasevol.dog/2017/09/01/di19/) about generation of coherent data with the explanation of WFC.
+* Remy Devaux implemented the tiled model in PICO-8 and wrote an [article](https://trasevol.dog/2017/09/01/di19/) about generation of coherent data with an explanation of WFC.
 * For the upcoming game [Bad North](https://www.badnorth.com/) Oskar Stalberg [uses](https://twitter.com/OskSta/status/917405214638006273) a heuristic that tries to select such tiles that the resulting observed zone is navigable at each step.
 * William Manning [implemented](https://github.com/heyx3/easywfc) the overlapping model in C# with the primary goal of making code readable, and provided it with WPF GUI.